tan-swdc/laravel-calendar/readme.md

 # Laravel 9 Full Calendar 5 Helper

-## Forked from acaronlex/laravel-calendar which only has Laravel 7/8 support
+##This package is forked from acaronlex/laravel-calendar with a simple composer update to allow install on Laravel 9.

 This is a simple helper package to make generating [http://fullcalendar.io](http://fullcalendar.io) in Laravel apps easier.